-Committees and workgroups are described below.
+Committees and workgroups are described below, along with an organizational chart.
 If you would like to serve on a committee or workgroup, please use the Contact Us form to express your interest.
 Please note that conflict of interest may preclude you from serving on some committees.

 The Challenge to End Youth Homelessness – this group is open to any organization or individual interested in supporting youth who are experiencing homelessness.
 The group’s goals are: 1) Develop a Coordinated Entry system for youth that blends into the system for adults, 2) Expand street-level and other forms of community outreach to better engage youth experiencing or at risk of experiencing homelessness, 3) Establish a Host Home program that fits the needs in communities in the Marion-Polk county region, 4) Improve local youth data, starting with the Point In Time (PIT) Count in January 2020, and 5) Advocate for the use of and funding for evidence-based practices addressing youth homelessness.
-The group meets monthly and is facilitated by Tricia Ratliff, HOME Youth & Resource Center.
+The group meets monthly and is facilitated by Tricia Frizzell, HOME Youth Services.
+Staff: Carla Munns

 The Challenge to End Youth Homelessness formed prior to the creation of the Mid-Willamette Valley Homeless Alliance and has since voted to be affiliated with the CoC.
 The MWVHA board has directed staff to support the work of this group, along with the other MWVHA committees and workgroups.